devnums/pyheartlib/paper/paper.md

 ---
-title: 'pyecg: A Python package for processing and modeling electrocardiogram signals'
+title: 'pyheartlib: A Python package for processing and modeling electrocardiogram signals'
 tags:
   - Python
   - electrocardiogram